Modified Harris Hip Score [MHHS-8]

 Objective

-The goal of the Modified Harris Hip Score is to provide a reliable and valid method for assessing hip function in patients who have undergone hip surgery or are experiencing hip-related problems.
-The MHHS allows physicians to monitor patients’ rehabilitation progress, detect potential complications, and adjust the treatment plan according to individual needs.
-Additionally, the MHHS facilitates comparative evaluation of the effectiveness of different surgical and non-surgical treatments.
+The main objective of the Modified Harris Hip Score is to provide a reliable and valid method for assessing hip status in patients who have undergone surgery or who experience hip-related problems.

 Scoring